ferueda/small-projects/README.md

 # small-projects
-A bunch of small projects using vanilla HTML, CSS and JS.
-No Frameworks or Libraries.
+20 small projects using vanilla HTML, CSS and JS.

+1. Form Validator using JS